chdemko/py-arithmetic/README.rst

 Testing
 -------

-Test *py-arithmetic* using the bash command:
+Test *py-arithmetic* using the bash commands:

 .. code-block:: shell-session